conan-io/docs/integrations/cross_platform/yocto.rst

     "

 .. note::

-    Currently there is no support for ``CONAN_REVISIONS_ENABLED``, so remote and virtual Artifactory repositories will not work in this case.
-We will continue working on this layer to support more features.

     Please report any question, feature request or issue related to the ``meta-conan`` layer in its `GitHub issue tracker <https://github.com/conan-io/meta-conan/issues>`_.